ruiwangdt/ruiwangdt.github.io/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include efficient learning, AI4Science, wireless communication.
+bio: My research interests include AI4Science and wireless communication.

 # Interests to show in About widget
 interests: